Healthdirect Free Australian health advice you can count on.

 • Surgery, ablation and radiotherapy are other forms of cancer treatments.

-• You may choose to use complementary therapies alongside your cancer treatment to help you manage side effects and improve your quality of life.
+• You may use complementary therapies with your cancer treatment to help with side effects and improve your quality of life.

-• Clinical trials are an important as they help doctors and researchers develop new cancer treatments.
+• Clinical trials are important because they help doctors and researchers develop new cancer treatments.

 What kinds of cancer treatment are available?

 There are many types of cancer treatments and they all work differently.
-Also, every case of cancer is different.
+Every case of cancer is different and needs its own approach.
 If you have cancer, you will have your own tailored treatment plan.

 Your doctor may prescribe a combination of treatments.
 The main types of cancer treatment used in Australia include: